 When the raindrops fall, they collect particles of dust on the way down.
 Then when the raindrops land on something and eventually evaporate, they leave behind a layer of dust.

 Paul Hutcheon, Met Office forecaster, says: "We usually see this happen several times a year when big dust storms in the Sahara coincide with southerly winds to bring dust here."

 In certain weather situations, Saharan dust can also affect air quality and pollution levels.

-One of the most recent examples of Saharan dust was in March 2014 when people across the country set off to work on a Monday morning, puzzled after finding their vehicles coated with a thin layer of red dust.
+A recent example of Saharan dust was in March 2014 when people across the country set off to work on a Monday morning, puzzled after finding their vehicles coated with a thin layer of red dust.

 The satellite animation in this video shows the air flowing from North Africa over Europe and the UK, with gale force wind conditions in the Sahara of over 4o miles per hour bringing a steady flow of dust over several days.

 For more information take a look at the Met Office blog.